Music Industry

 3. Do your research on music libraries before submitting, so that you can choose a place where music in your genre gets the most action – or, it may even benefit you to take an online course or training program so that you can further educate yourself in the music licensing world.

 4. Market yourself!
 Create a music website or even just a webpage with information on how/where to find you.
 You can keep it simple and just open up a social media account attributed to your band or solo music career – this helps to gain attention in the online world for your music.
-You can share snippets of live shows, create hype around a new song coming out, or take pictures of your awesome recording studio.
-Half of the battle to getting noticed and having loyal fans is through effective branding and marketing.
+You can share snippets of live shows, create hype around a new song coming out, or take pictures of your awesome home recording studio.
+Half of the battle to getting noticed and having loyal fans is through effective branding and music marketing.

 5. The bottom line: make great music and figure out a way to get noticed so that you can make money and continue paving your way to a promising music career.